PrasanKumar93/langgraph-pm-maestro/docs/tutorials/about-pm-maestro.md

 }
 ```

-- `fetchCompetitorFeatureDetails` : Retrieves feature details for each competitor using `Tavily` web search.
+- **fetchCompetitorFeatureDetails**: Retrieves detailed information about each competitor’s implementation of the feature using `Tavily`.

 ```json
 // Output